Human Development and Family Sciences (HDFS)

 Developmental, social-ecological, and social psychological theories of the fundamental processes involved in intergroup relations; cognitive, affective, and social underpinnings of intergroup dynamics; critical issues of diversity and social justice in the lives of children and families; experiences of intergroup discrimination and victimization such as bullying and exclusion; theoretical approaches to improving intergroup relations and tolerance.
 CA 2.
 CA 4.

-Open to sophomores or higher.
+Enrollment Requirements: Open to sophomores or higher.
 Recommended preparation: HDFS 2001.

-Content Areas: Social Science, Diversity & Multiculturalism
+Content Areas: CA2: Social Science, CA4: Diversity & Multicultural

 HDFS 3180.
 Programs for Young Children: Introductory Laboratory.
 (1 Credit)